How To Apply for Resentencing Under California's Modified Felony Murder Rule

 - you couldn't be convicted of murder due to changes in the felony murder statute.

-If you are seeking to file a motion for resentencing, you will need an experienced California murder defense attorney to have the best chance at success.
+If you seek to file a motion for resentencing, you will need an experienced California murder defense attorney to have the best chance at success.

 New Rules for Murder Charges in California